 - GIMP = GNU Image Manipulation Program

 GIMP is a big, complex program like Photoshop.
-I am still learning how to use it.
+I am still attempting to learn how to use it.

 Financial Warning ~ Your money may be in danger!

 Despite what the IrfanView website says do not send the program author cash in an envelope by post office mail.
 Scanning devices can see the money in the envelope and it will be stolen.
 Do not send the program author a cheque.
 All of the shareware program authors in this list live in European countries.
 Their bank fees for cashing a foreign cheque from Canada or the United States are so high that they cannot afford to cash your cheque.
 Your only intelligent option to send any of them money is to pay with your credit card using the online ecommerce store attached to their website.
 If you have never done that before get help.
-Find someone who has experience shopping over the Internet and receiving software registration license codes by email to assist you.
-You will then have to follow the procedures received in the email to install the software registration license codes in your copy of the shareware program.
+Find someone who has experience shopping over the Internet.
+You will receive your software registration license codes by email.
+You will then have to follow the instructions received in the email to install the software registration license codes in your copy of the shareware program.

 For all of the above programs (except IrfanView) I tested the photo editing capabilities of the software using a few photographs taken with my camera.
 Photo A is a small replica of one of my test photos.
 My main objective when composing this shot was simply that I wanted many different objects and colours in the photo including something bright red.
 The camera's unprocessed RAW file type created a relatively dark photo.
 I made many duplicate copies of the downloaded photo file from the camera before I started playing around with the software programs.
 Sometimes I totally messed up in an unrecoverable way while experimenting with various menu items and potential workflows in a photo editing program.
 I would then have to start all over again with a fresh copy of the original photo.